Chlamydia

 Using a condom during any kind of sex – vaginal, anal, oral or playing with sex toys – will prevent transmission of chlamydia.
 However, it won’t protect you during foreplay, so while it may sound deeply unsexy to do so, it’s important to wash your hands afterwards to prevent the spread of infection.

-How soon can I have sex again?
+How soon can I have sex again after catching chlamydia?

 Don’t be fooled by the fact that you have no symptoms, make sure you’ve completed your medication and got the all clear from your GP before you have sex again.
 Most doctors will recommend abstaining from sex for at least seven days while undergoing treatment.